Dental Risk Management: 3 Steps for Managing Risk in Your Dental Practice

 Most dental practice owners think of risk as something inherently bad, but it’s time to consider a different perspective.
 Risk is only bad for your practice when it is unmanaged.
 While unknown and unplanned-for risks can be dangerous, calculated risk creates the opportunity for growth and change.

 The difference between good risk and damaging risk primarily relies on a thorough risk management plan.
-Keep reading to learn more about risk management and the three steps your practice should take next.
+Keep reading to learn more about risk management and the three steps your practice should take to implement a good dental risk management plan.

 At Aprio, we like to define risk as anything that keeps you from achieving your business objectives.
 When you view risk from this perspective, then risk management is simply creating a business strategy to identify and prepare for those risks.